TheRenegadeCoder/sample-programs-website/sources/languages/kotlin/description.md

 Since Kotlin is a bit more popular than most of the newer languages, it actually has a Wikipedia page.
-So, we’ll use that to learn more.
+So, weâ€™ll use that to learn more.

 According to Wikipedia, Kotlin is a programming language that runs on the Java Virtual Machine.
 In other words, Kotlin compiles down to Java